Sevilla ends unusually poor season celebrating yet another Europa League title | Sports-Games

 Sevilla made it to the Champions League quarterfinals in 2018, but since then had only once advanced past the group stage.

-Having to play in the second-tier Europa League has certainly turned out OK for Sevilla, though, and on Thursday it will be parading to celebrate yet another European title with its fans.
+Having to play in the second-tier Europa League has certainly turned out OK for Sevilla, though, and on Thursday it celebrated yet another European title with its fans.
+AP SSC SSC

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)